runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10071-configuration-vertx-erroryml.md

 # D10071 - Configuration, vertx-error.yml

-In zero system, it provide standard error system and extended error configuration, the file `vertx-error.yml` could let you to set the errors that you want to defined.
+In zero system, it provide standard error system and extended error configuration, the up.god.file `vertx-error.yml` could let you to set the errors that you want to defined.

 ## 1. Content Segment